oktadeveloper/okta-java-mongodb-example/README.md

 # Java and MongoDB Example

 This example app shows how to build a CRUD API with Java, MongoDB, and Spring Boot.
+See [](https://developer.okta.com/blog/2019/12/26/java-mongodb-crud) to see how it was built.

 ## Prerequisite